devplayer0/fyp/report.md

 taken for how to set up each assignment in the system.
 Not every problem can be graded with the same parameters: there will be specific test cases and potentially different sections of a program that should be measured.
-A flexible configuration system is therefore required to fulfil these requirements.
+A flexible configuration system is therefore required to fulfil these needs.

 An important factor to consider will be the ability to accept submissions and generate results in an appropriate format.
 Since creating an online grading interface is not in the scope of this project, the system will need to integrate with an existing platform.
-In addition, this integration would ideally be flexible enough to support another grading platform in future, if needed.
+In addition, this integration mechanism would ideally be flexible enough to support another grading platform in future, if needed.

 ### Grading results